 7. Edamame: Soybeans are a good source of protein, fiber, and antioxidants: and so fun to eat!
-The frozen microwavable bags from the grocery store are a great option to keep on hand for a quick snack.
+The frozen microwavable bags from the grocery store are a great option to keep on hand for a quick snack or try our Edamame Dip recipe.
 Top with a sprinkle of flakey sea salt or your favourite seasoning.

 8. Nut butter and apple slices: Who doesn’t love the combo of apples and nut butter?
 Spread natural almond or peanut butter on apple slices for a snack that’s high in healthy fats, protein, and fiber.
 If you need a nut-free option, try sunflower seed or another seed butter.

 9. Blueberry smoothie: Blueberries contain the antioxidant anthocyanin which helps protect nerve cells from damage.
 Blend together frozen blueberries, Greek yogurt or protein powder, and your favourite milk for a nutrient-dense snack.
 Add a handful of spinach or kale for extra nutrition.
 For a packable snack – try these Blueberry Breakfast Cookies (perfect to enjoy any time of day).